tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/01_Rectify_Data_Main.md

 # Data Rectification Overview

 This demonstration will guide you through the process of a typical data rectification lifecycle.
-A lifecycle begins with a Customer request to anonymize their data at all source systems.
-It completes itself with the Customer verifying that the data was masked in the source system.
+A lifecycle begins with a Customer request to update their data within all source systems.
+It completes itself with the Customer verifying that the data was updated in the source system.

 [Data Rectification Introduction](/articles/demo_project/DPM_Demo_Project/04_Rectify/02_Rectify_Data_Introduction.md)